interledger/coil-wordpress-plugin/README.md

 ### Block Assets (`src/`)
 #### `npm start`
-- Use to compile and run the block in development mode.
+- Used to compile and run the block in development mode.
 - Watches for any changes and reports back any errors in your code.

 #### `npm run build`